catapoeM/Meet-and-chat/README.md

 # Meet-and-chat (English)

--It is an chat application where you have to create an account, then login and chat with other users.
+-It is a chat application where you have to create an account, then login and chat with other users.
 Technologies used: JavaScript, ExpressJS, Socket.IO, Mongoose(MongoDB), HTML, CSS

 # Functions: